dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Struct Dot Notation

-Use convenient dot notation to access the value of a specific key in a DuckDB `STRUCT` column.
+Use convenient dot notation to access the value of a specific key in a DataMiner `STRUCT` column.
 If keys contain spaces, double quotes can be used.

 ```sql
 SELECT